George-Seven/Termux-Udocker/README.md

 <br>

 #### Run custom commands

+To override the default startup commands, append your own commands after the script, like this -

 ```
 ~/Termux-Udocker/s-pdf.sh 'echo hello world; echo hi'
 ```

-To override the default startup commands with your own, add your commands after the script like so.

 <br>